AguaClara/Textbook/Textbook_convention.md

 ## Equations
 Whenever a new equation is introduced, it should be followed by a list explaining its parameters.
-If the equation has a counterpart in aide design, that should be included after the parameter explanation.
+If the equation has a counterpart in `aguaclara <https://github.com/AguaClara/aguaclara/tree/master/aguaclara>`_ , that should be included after the parameter explanation.
 In the example equation below, taken from 'Fluids_Review_Design.md', $Q$ and $g$ where introduced in previous equations and did not need to be reintroduced

 $$Q = \Pi_{vc} A_{or} \sqrt{2g\Delta h}$$